Amal31497/Project-2/README.md

 - To make our server we used express, alongside other dependencies like nodemon, to make our webpage functional with basic paths and routes.

-- For the front-end we utilized express- handlebars to make sure that our html pages were dynamic for the user.
+- For the front-end we utilized express-handlebars to make sure that our html pages were dynamic for the user and ensure we can bring in relevant data.

 - Then using express-session with bcrypt we ensure that the user can login to our website, be authenticated, and safely save their information.